yihui/yihui.org/content/en/2017-12-07-twitter-shaped-us.md

 slug: twitter-shaped-us
 ---

 "We become what we behold.
 We shape our tools and then our tools shape us." --- [John Culkin](https://mcluhangalaxy.wordpress.com/2013/04/01/we-shape-our-tools-and-thereafter-our-tools-shape-us/).
-I came across this quote earlier this year, and I'd rate it as the most important single piece of thought I learned this year.^[It is just a quote, and I don't know too much about the context.
-In terms of the most thoughtful book I read (actually reread) this year, I think it is "Poor Charlie's Almanack" (I read the Chinese translation).
-Charlie Munger's thoughts on psychology are absolutely gems.]
+I came across this quote earlier this year, and I'd rate it as the most important single piece of thought I learned this year.[^1]

 This morning (actually last night) Karl Broman said on Twitter, "[The tweets are too damn long.](https://twitter.com/kwbroman/status/938669858488713216)" And  Christoffer Flensburg replied: